paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 11. Open Decrypt9 **(This can sometimes take a few tries)**, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer
-13. Extract Universal Inject Generater, then copy both `hs_emu.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
+13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder **(you can use Up and Down / Left and Right to change the name)**
 14. Double click `go.bat`
 15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
 16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option